ontolex/morph/index.md

 </div>

 The source and the target for the substitution are expressed with the properties [=source=] and [=target=] correspondingly.

+These properties should not have a language tag since these are patterns with special characters, not natural language strings.
+Note, however, that implementations of generators that use these properties should insert a language code when generating properties that require one (e.g. ontolex:writtenRep).

 <div class="entity" about="morph:source" typeof="owl:DatatypeProperty">